-Staff reviewed the Utility's and the Department of Environmental Protection's (DEP) records.
+To determine the quality of the product, we reviewed the Utility's and the Department of Environmental Protection's (DEP) records.
 According to the DEP, the Utility's wastewater finished product complies with regulatory standards.
 In Polk County, the Polk County Health Department (PCHD), located in Bartow, Florida, regulates the potable water program.
 According to the PCHD inspector, the finished water product complies with regulatory standards.
 ACW purchases water from the City of Lakeland and resells it to its customers.
-Staff believes the quality of the finished products for the water and wastewater systems are satisfactory.
+The quality of the finished products for the water and wastewater systems is satisfactory.